-Rain gardens are a grouping of native shrubs, perennials, and flowers planted in a small depression, which is generally formed on a natural slope.
+Rain gardens are gardens planted in a small depression, located in an area that will capture stormwater runoff from a slope or downspout with perennial, native and pollinator species.
 They are designed to temporarily hold and soak in rain water runoff that flows from roofs, driveways, patios or lawns.
 Through the JOCO Cost Share program, you could receive up to a 50% reimbursement for installing a rain garden on your property.
 Please reference your city's reimbursement program for more information and to apply.

 Example Rain Gardens:

 - The most logical location for your rain garden is in an existing low spot in your yard.

 Place your garden where downspouts will drain into it, directing water with a shallow swale if necessary.

 - Place your rain garden at least 10 feet and downhill from a home or building to keep water from seeping into and damaging the foundation.

 2. Build the rain garden.
 It’s simple!
 Just follow three easy steps:

 - Start by digging a 4-8” depression with gradually sloping sides as large in circumference as you like.
 (A good rule of thumb is to size your garden at 30 percent of the area of the roof from which it will be collecting water.)
 A 4-8” depth will allow water to be captured, but will dry between rain events.
 If you prefer to hold water in your garden in drier times, dig a portion a little deeper, say 18” in depth.
 Test your soil’s ability to hold water by filling the hole with water.
 If it drains out, you may want to install a plastic liner and place the plants around the liner.